mdarshad1000/Text-2-SQL/README.md

 ## 💡 How to Use

-1. Select an AI model (GPT-4, TinyLlama, or Gemini)
+1. Select an AI model (GPT-4, Llama3.2:latest, or Gemini)
 2. Type your question (e.g., "Show me all sales from last month")
 3. Click "Generate Results"
 4. View your data in tables or charts